Categorification via blocks of modular representations for sl(n): A graded lift and equivalence to a geometric categorification

-\begin{remark} One can see that Theorem \ref{theoremb} implies Theorem \ref{theorema} for $p \gg 0$, as follows.
-Note that by \cite[Proposition~5.4.3]{riche}, the categorification from Theorem~\ref{theorema} is induced by Fourier-Mukai kernels in $DGCoh(\widetilde\fg_{\calP_r}\times_\fg\widetilde\fg_{\calP_{r+1}}\times_\fg\{0\})$, which admits natural graded lifting given by \eqref{eqn:Riche_EF}.
+\begin{remark} Theorem \ref{theoremb} implies Theorem \ref{theorema}.
+Indeed, the categorification from Theorem~\ref{theorema} is induced by Fourier-Mukai kernels \cite[Proposition~5.4.3]{riche} in $DGCoh(\widetilde\fg_{\calP_r}\times_\fg\widetilde\fg_{\calP_{r+1}}\times_\fg\{0\})$, which admits natural graded lifting given by \eqref{eqn:Riche_EF}.
 From Section~\ref{subsubsec:Koszul}, Theorem \ref{theoremb} can be reformulated in terms of Fourier-Mukai kernels on the spaces $\widetilde\fg_{\calP_r} \times_\fg\widetilde\fg_{\calP_{r+1}}\times_\fg\{0\}$.
-As discussed in Remark~\ref{xt}, the natural transforms between the functors are constructed from morphisms between the corresponding Fourier-Mukai kernels.
+The natural transforms between the functors are constructed from morphisms between the corresponding Fourier-Mukai kernels \cite[Theorem~5.1]{ckl} (see also Remark~\ref{xt}).
 The nil-affine Hecke relations amount to certain relations between the morphisms of Fourier-Mukai kernels.
 In particular, the necessary relations ({\it i.e.}, those from \ref{strongsl2}) between the functors and morphisms on the graded categories of coherent sheaves are satisfied.
 Therefore, the relations between the functors and natural transforms on the ungraded categories of coherent sheaves also hold.
-Here note that the said relations from Definition \ref{2LieAlgebra} imply those from Definition \ref{strongsl2}; see \cite[Theorem~3.19]{Rou} for more details. \end{remark}
+Here note that the said relations from Definition \ref{2LieAlgebra} imply those from Definition \ref{strongsl2} \cite[Theorem~3.19]{Rou}. \end{remark}

 \begin{example} When $n=2$, Proposition \ref{thm:CKL} can be described as follows.
 We are categorifying the action of $U_q(\mathfrak{sl}_2)$ on $V^{\otimes 2}$.
 We have the following three categories, categorifying the three weight spaces